JamesMGreene/jquery.outerHtml/README.md

 _(Coming soon)_

 ## Release History
+ - 1.0.10: Published to the jQuery Plugins Registry on 2013-02-14.
+     - Changed the filenames to include the "jquery." prefix.
  - 1.0.9: Published to the jQuery Plugins Registry on 2013-02-08.
      - Added more keywords (tags) for the registry.
  - 1.0.8: Published to the jQuery Plugins Registry on 2013-02-07.